chaostoolkit-incubator/community-playground/from-local-to-automated-chaostoolkit/README.md

 }
 ```

-The `count` value is an integer that is incremented by the service everytime
+The `count` value is an integer that is incremented by the service every time
 you call the endpoint.

 Initially, the service, called `service1`, generates the value on its own.